-CEO Statement – Coronavirus update
+CEO Statement – Lockdown, four months on

 Thank you to our Radio Rewrite audience, at Southbank Centre’s Queen Elizabeth Hall on Monday 16 March, for making it to our concert and supporting our musicians on the last day before social distancing measures were introduced.
 At the end of our rehearsal, an hour before doors opened, we took the decision to go ahead with the performance with the unanimous support of our musicians and our colleagues at Southbank Centre, knowing that it would be one of the last performances in the UK for a while.

 We face uncertain times over the next few weeks and months.
 For the moment, we are suspending all public projects and performances taking place in the next few weeks until we have more details from government, our partners and venues.
 We are sorry to announce that 1920s Paris, the Crazy Years (28 April, Queen Elizabeth Hall) has been cancelled and that I’m a Rock ‘n’ Roll Star (20-23 May, Wilton’s Music Hall) has been postponed.
 More information will be sent to those who have already bought tickets for these events in the coming weeks – there is more information for ticket holders below.

 It is particularly uncertain times for our musicians, and in fact all musicians and artists in London and across the UK.
 They are the lifeblood of this country’s cultural life and produce astonishing art every day.
 We’re relieved that Arts Council England and the Government are providing support for the cultural sector and its many freelance artists.
 We have also supported them by arranging for practical advice sessions with leading self-employment finance professionals, and through our Comfortable Classical at Home video series.
 We also ask all audiences that have booked tickets for any concerts, gigs and shows in the next few weeks – whether bought through us or elsewhere – to consider, if they can, donating their ticket price or more to help support musicians and artists in this difficult time.